Phone +64 9 367 8844

 Polly was awarded Fellowship of the Arbitrators’ and Mediators’ Institute of New Zealand in 2018.
 She was also awarded the Sir Ronald Davison Prize for excellence in arbitral award writing.
 Polly serves as a member of AMINZ's appointments panel, and sits as an adjudicator under the Construction Contracts Act, as a member of the panel of the Building Disputes Tribunal.

 She is an experienced advocate, and a member of the faculty of the New Zealand Law Society's Litigation Skills Course.

-Polly is listed as a leading litigation lawyer for New Zealand by Best Lawyers® 2020 guide, and for Construction, Projects & Infrastructure by Doyles Guide 2018.
+Polly is listed as a leading litigation lawyer for New Zealand by Best Lawyers® 2020 guide, and for Construction, Projects & Infrastructure by Doyles Guide 2018 and 2019.

 Polly is author of the Consumer Credit title of Laws of New Zealand; as well as the International Corporate Rescue article How Far Can Litigation Funders Go?
 The New Zealand Case of PwC v Walker; and edits the arbitration chapters of Sim's Court Practice.